Elijas/image-xor-encryption/README.md

 Super quick and dirty Proof of Concept.

-Given an RGB image of NxM dimensions, produce two RGB images of NxM dimensions, both of which are required to get the original image.
+Given an RGB image of `N x M` dimensions, produce two "noise" RGB images of `N x M` dimensions, both of which are required to get the original image.

+## Limitations

-Warning: currently uses a pseudorandom number generator which is not cryptographically secure.
+- Currently uses a pseudorandom number generator which is not cryptographically secure.
+- Frontend and overall code quality were only an afterthought; clean-up would be nice.